erikhofer/liquid-loading/README.md

 ## License

-This is a wrapper around [this CodePen](https://codepen.io/ainalem/pen/eYmGLyp) by Mikael Ainalem.
+This is a wrapper around [a CodePen project](https://codepen.io/ainalem/pen/eYmGLyp) by Mikael Ainalem.
 It is thus published under the original [license](https://github.com/erikhofer/liquid-loading/blob/master/LICENSE).